Skip to main content

 The GB importer should liaise with their GB certifying officer to establish the requirements and inform the NI exporter of those.

-Note: Applications for SHAs should be made on the SHA online system only, not DECOL.
+Please note that applications for SHAs should be made on the SHA online system only.

 EU Trade

-Exports of milk or dairy products to an EU Member State do not require an export health certificate.
+Exports of milk or dairy products to an EU Member State do not require an Export Health Certificate (EHC).

-If the importer of NI dairy products in an EU Member State intends to export the dairy ingredients or product onwards to a third country outside the EU, then the EU importer may require a backing certificate, EHC 0001.
+If the importer of NI dairy products in an EU Member State intends to export the dairy ingredients or product onwards to a third country outside the EU, then the EU importer may require a backing certificate, EHC 0001, which is available here:

 Export Health Certificates (EHCs) and Background Certificates (BCs) not available on Form Finder.

-You will use DECOL to upload the applications for these certificates.
+You will use DECS to make the applications for these certificates.

 Third Country Trade